 Moreover, fidelity $F_{\rm mpnr}=\<{\rm cat}|_{\sqrt k}^+\rho_{\widetilde{\rm cat}}|{\rm cat}\>^+_{\sqrt k}$ is close to the fidelity, $F_{\rm pnr}= |\<{\rm cat}|^+_{\sqrt k}|\widetilde{\rm cat}\>_{\sqrt k}|^2$, achieved by an ideal PNR detector,

-\end{theorem} A detailed proof of Theorem~\ref{lem:output state breeding cat} is presented in Appendix~\ref{app:cat state breeding}.
+\end{theorem} A detailed proof of Theorem~\ref{lem:output state breeding cat} is presented in Appendix \ref{app:cat state breeding}.

 Note that fidelity alone cannot fully characterize probabilistic cat-state breeding because it trades off against the success probability.
 We therefore numerically simulate the protocol for the case with an input state with 7dB squeezing (see \cite{kashiwazaki2021fabrication,chen2022ultra}) and an MPNR detertor registering $k=2$ clicks (see Fig.~\ref{fig:fid_prob_cat_breeding_k=2}).
-Here, blended colors from red to blue show an improved maximal success probability at fixed fidelity as more ON–OFF detectors are multiplexed.
-Comparing solid, dashed, and dotted curves of the same color, which corresponds to detector efficiencies $\kappa = 1$, $\kappa = 0.95$, and $\kappa = 0.7$, respectively, the success probability is reduced accordingly.
+Here, we use a smooth color gradient from light blue to blue to show an improved maximal success probability at fixed fidelity as more ON–OFF detectors are multiplexed. \QZ{Here, the success probability is obtained by computing the trace of the output state (see Eqs. (\ref{eqc15ppp}), (\ref{eqc23ppp}), and (\ref{eqc40ggg}) of Appendix \ref{app:cat state breeding}).} Comparing solid, dashed, and dotted curves of the same color, which correspond to \QZ{ ON-OFF detector efficiencies} $\kappa = 1$, $\kappa = 0.95$, and $\kappa = 0.7$, respectively, the success probability is reduced accordingly.
 Notably, assuming an array of 20 detectors, we can achieve fidelity $\sim0.88$ with success probability $\sim 3.8\%$, representing orders of magnitude higher success compared to previous works~\cite{endo2023non}.